Lawrence Shankland: 2022–23

+After a season-ending injury to club captain Craig Gordon in a match on 28 December 2022, Shankland was named team captain for the rest of the season.

-Shankland became the first Hearts' player since John Robertson in the 1991-92 season to score 20 goals in all competitions following his goal in the Scottish Cup against Hibs to make it 2-0.
+Shankland became the first Hearts' player since John Robertson in the 1991–92 season to score 20 goals in all competitions following his goal in the Scottish Cup against Hibs to make it 2–0.

+2023–24

+In Gordon's continued absence, Shankland retained team captaincy for the 2023–24 season.
+His second season at Hearts showed a similar prolific form as his first, hitting 50 club goals by February 2024, less than 18 months after joining the club, becoming only the second player to hit the milestone in the 21st century alongside Jamie Walker.

 International career

 Shankland represented Scotland under-18s in Victory Shield matches against the other home nations in 2012.
 He was first selected for the Scotland national under-21 football team in March 2015; he made his debut away to Hungary, scoring two late goals in a 2–1 victory.
 He made three other under-21 appearances, also in 2015, producing one draw and two defeats.

 On 1 October 2019, Scotland manager Steve Clarke called up Shankland to the senior squad for the first time.
 He won his first cap when he came on as a second-half substitute in the side's 4–0 defeat by Russia on 10 October (playing alongside national team captain Andy Robertson for the first time since their time at Queen's Park in the fourth tier of Scottish football, nearly seven years earlier) and three days later made his first start and scored his first goal, the fourth in a 6–0 victory over San Marino at Hampden Park.

+Shankland was recalled to the squad in March 2023, as an injury replacement for Ché Adams.
+He scored his second international goal on 16 November 2023, a late equaliser in a UEFA Euro 2024 qualifying match against Georgia.
+Shankland had again been a late addition to the squad as an injury replacement for Adams.

+On 23 March 2024, Shankland was named in Scotland's starting XI for the first time since 2019 in a UEFA Euro 2024 warm-up match against the Netherlands.

+On 7 June 2024, he was named in Scotland's 26-man squad for Euro 2024.
+He played the final eight minutes of the 5–1 loss to hosts Germany in the opening match of the tournament on 14 June.
+He went on to appear as a substitute against both Switzerland and Hungary as Scotland finished bottom of Group A with one point from three matches.

+Shankland scored Scotland's second goal in their 2026 FIFA World Cup qualifier over Denmark at Hampden on 18 November 2025, tapping in from Lewis Ferguson's corner.
+The game ended 4-2 in Scotland's favour, enabling them to top their group and thus qualify for the FIFA World Cup for the first time since 1998.